pbfrandsen/pws672_labs/lab2_read_mapping.md

 There are many short-read mappers to choose from and there are trade-offs to each.
 We will be using `minimap2`, one of the most commonly used all-purpose mappers.

-Before we start the lab, please copy all of your trimmed reads files to `~/groups/fslg_pws670/nobackup/autodelete/2_resequencing_mapping/trimmed_reads`.
+Before we start the lab, please copy all of your trimmed reads files from the last lab to `~/groups/fslg_pws670/nobackup/autodelete/2_resequencing_mapping/trimmed_reads`.
 You will be mapping these back to the reference genome.

 ### 1. Install `minimap2` with `mamba`
 There is a `minimap2` package in [`bioconda`](https://anaconda.org/bioconda/minimap2).
 To install it, make sure you are in your `base` environment (your cursor should be prepended by `(base)`).
 If you don't see anything in `()` before your cursor, try: